Available public health research data sets

 Massachusetts Cancer Registry

 M.G.L. c.
-111, §111B and 105 CMR 301.000 require reporting to MDPH information related to newly diagnosed cases of malignant disease and benign brain-related tumors that occur to Massachusetts residents.
-The Massachusetts Cancer Registry currently collects data from acute care hospitals, selected physicians, and a limited number of pathology laboratories and freestanding treatment centers.
-Carcinoma in situ has been collected since January 1, 1992; benign brain tumors since January 1, 2004.
-The file includes demographic and medical information; the variable list is included in the cancer incidence application appendix.
+111, §111B and 105 CMR 301.000 require reporting to the MDPH information related to newly diagnosed cases of malignant disease and benign brain-related tumors that occur to Massachusetts residents.
+The Massachusetts Cancer Registry collects data from hospitals, physicians, nursing homes, pathology laboratories, and radiation treatment centers that have either diagnosed or treated a cancer patient.
+Carcinoma in situ, except for cervical carcinoma in situ, has been collected since January 1, 1992; benign brain and central nervous system tumors since January 1, 2004.
+The file includes demographic, tumor, and treatment information; the variable list is included in the cancer incidence application appendix.
+For a more exhaustive list of variables, please refer to North American Association of Cancer Registries (NAACCR) data dictionary on their website: Data Standards & Data Dictionary, Volume II - NAACCR.

 • Data available beginning: 1982